GrinonBarrett/Taksidos/Grimoires.md

 If a tome is written in a language the reader does not understand, they may require a check to understand the nature of any spell contained.
 A character capable of casting a spell can identify if the grimoire possesses it, but still cannot benefit from the tome until they can understand the written language.

+#### Creating a Grimoire
+The materials to create a grimoire sturdy enough to be reliable for one to learn from costs at least $1,000 per spell to be contained.
+Additionally, great care must be taken to ensure the material is suitable for any mage other than themself to understand as most mages have a distinctive style.
+This requires an amount of time equal to 336 hours, times the minimum tier of the spell squared, divided by the highest tier they have cast the spell as.
+An author may increase the tier that the spell is recorded as in their grimoire by an amount up to their [Inte] bonus without affecting the time to produce the manual.

 **Generic Grimoires**
 $6,000, 2.5 lbs.
 A generic tome contains 3 randomly determined basic spells at their minimum tier.
 These are often the result of one recording their own notes and transcribing other materials.